xymeng16/UNIX_Experiment/README.md

   Implement a basic shell that have the same function as the bash.
 ## EX 4:Philosopher
   Solving the problem of the philosopher.
+## EX 5:Shell with timer
+  Add a timer on the EX2.
 Xiangyi Meng